Top 9 Factors to Consider When Buying a Convertible Standing Desk

 - Must Read

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links.
 Learn More

 Shopping for a Convertible Standing Desk?
 Know Your Requirements First

 There are more than a hundred different models of convertible standing desks on the market, and we’ve lab-tested dozens of them.
 We asked our staff experts to put together this guide to make the shopping process easier by helping you narrow down the select few that will work best for your particular needs.

 What type of converter should you buy?

-There are many ways to convert your fixed-height desk into a sit-stand workstation, from stacking your laptop on top of a cardboard box (don’t do that) to electric risers that cost upwards of $1,000.
+There are many ways to convert your fixed-height desk into a sit-stand workstation, from stacking your laptop on top of a cardboard box (check out our DIY standing desk converter article for more ideas) to electric risers that cost upwards of $1,000.
 The most popular solutions are Z-Lift and X-Lift converters, like the Ziplift+ and Flexispot.
 They’re popular for a reason—this type of converter blends versatility, ergonomics, and affordability.
 See our standing desk converter comparison review for more info on all six types.

 2. Determine the Height Range You Need

-How high does the work surface raise?
+How high does the work surface rise?
 How low does it descend?

 Nearly all convertible standing desks, except for desktop risers, have a height adjustment mechanism for changing work surface height.
 The range of the work surface is an important factor to consider, especially if you are a taller worker.
 Many height ranges cap out where a 5’10” user is comfortable.
 Other units better accommodate taller users.